captproton/ngrok_rails_template/README.md

 - Run `gem install bundler` from the root of your app

+#### Start your rails app

+- Run `foreman start` from the root of your app

-You should see foreman star four processes
+You should see foreman start four processes

 - web (rails)
 - worker (sidekiq)